SupesSolutions/RWAutoSeller/README.md

 Users of the old AutoSeller might scream AHHH! at the new rule creating interface, however the new modular design allows for more complex rule creation while still allowing you to create a rule in under 20 seconds if you want (yes I've tried it).

-Another advantage of the new modular design is that there aren't different Rule Types for different things (gone are the days of Items/Livestock/Building rules) for different things.
+Another advantage of the new modular design is that there aren't different Rule Types for trading different things (gone are the days of Items/Livestock/Building rules).

 You get to choose which filters to add, if you want to sell all of something regardless of health, you don't have to use the health filter.